WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 iPad Charger = 2 amps @ 5v (10 Watts)
 Netduino @ 5volts = 125 milliamps (maximum), 30-40ma (normal)

-Most of the voltages we'll work with will be 5v or 3.3v for DC, or 120v/240v for AC

 # [Part 3 - Resistance and Ohm's Law](../Part3/)